LucasRonzellaAmado/LucasRonzellaAmado/README.md

 - 🎯 I'm Brazilian 🇧🇷
 - 👨‍💻 Backend Development Intern
 - 🧠 Passionate about tech and problem-solving
-- 💻 Focused on Backend Web Development
+- 💻 Focused on Backend Development
 - 🔥 Always open to new challenges

 ---